 - General anesthesia (you are put to sleep)

 Inspection of the joint.
 Your surgeon will make an incision at the front of your knee.
-He or she will explore the three compartments of your knee, verifying that the damaged cartilage is, in fact, located only between the patella and the femur and that your ligaments are intact.
+They will explore all three compartments of your knee, verifying that the damaged cartilage is, in fact, located only between the patella and the femur and that your ligaments are intact.

-If your surgeon finds damaged cartilage outside of the patellofemoral compartment, he or she may instead perform a total knee replacement.
-This contingency plan will have been discussed with you before your operation to make sure that you agree with this strategy.
+If your surgeon finds damaged cartilage outside of the patellofemoral compartment, they may instead perform a total knee replacement.
+Your surgeon will discuss this contingency plan with you before your operation to make sure that you agree with this strategy.